Haml Changelog

 Add an

-option that converts underscores to hyphens in your HTML5 data keys.
+:hyphenate_data_attrsoption that converts underscores to hyphens in your HTML5 data keys.
 This is a language change from 3.1 and is enabled by default. (thanks to Andrew Smith) -

 All Hash attribute values are now treated as HTML5 data, regardless of key.
 Previously only the “data” key was treated this way.
 Allowing arbitrary keys means you can now easily use this feature for Aria attributes, among other uses. (thanks to Elvin Efendi)